Education & Training

 The College of Veterinary Medicine offers a DVM/PhD Dual degree.
 This rigorous training program prepares students for acadmic or industrial careers in veterinary medical sciences.
 Applicants must be either selected for an interview or accepted into the DVM program prior to being consdiderd.
 The dual degree can be completed concurrently or in sequential order.

-Learn more about the DVM/PhD Dual Degree program here!
+Learn more about the DVM/PhD and DVM/MS Dual Degree programs here!

 Veterinary Public Health

 The College of Veterinary Medicine also offers a DVM/MPH dual degree.
 Students can combine their veterinary studies with a Master of Public Health, and the program is designed so that both degrees can be earned in four years.